zhandos717/doc/en/appearance/menu.md

 <a name="icon"></a>
 ## Icon

-A menu item and group can have an icon specified.
-This can be done in several ways.
+An icon can be assigned to both a menu item and a group.
+This can be implemented in several ways.

 ### Through parameter
-You can set the icon by passing the name as the third parameter in the static method `make()`.
+An icon can be set by passing the name as the third parameter in the static method `make()`.

 ```php
 namespace App\MoonShine\Layouts;